Cranmer Centre: History

 After the Girls' High School moved to its new site in Deans Avenue in 1986, the old building was leased to the Arts Centre of Christchurch Trust on a long-term lease and used for arts, cultural, social service and community groups.
 The Crown sold the land and buildings to Ngāi Tahu, and in 2001, it was sold to the Arts Centre of Christchurch Trust.

 The building was registered under the Historic Places Act 1980, and on 24 February 1994, the structure became registered (No. 1849) with the New Zealand Historic Places Trust as a Category I heritage building.

 Following the 2011 Christchurch earthquake, the building was damaged and found to contain the toxic substance asbestos.
 It was demolished in May 2011; all that was remaining for a while was the main entrance portal on Armagh Street, but this was removed some weeks later.
+Then later sold to Christ's College.
+In 2021 the land of the former building was put up for sale.
+As of 2026 it is being used as a car park.